grossconstance0/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And finally, embrace the power of abstraction and modularity to make your code more reusable, scalable, and resilient to change."

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to read, understand, and maintain.
+Remember, you write code once, but read it multiple times.
+Moreover,明天的 you or your fellow developers might be the ones reading it.
+So, prioritize clarity and conciseness over cleverness.
+Use descriptive variable names, avoid unnecessary complexity, and always strive to adhere to established coding standards and best practices."